Construction sites suspendedTfL and Crossrail project sites temporarily suspended to stop spread of coronavirus

-- Closed the end of Cowper Street nearest to the roundabout for pedestrians until November 2019.
-This lets us finish these works and build the new Cowper Street station entrance.
-Diversion signs show how to get into Cowper Street
+- Closed the end of Cowper Street nearest to the roundabout for pedestrians until early 2020.
+This lets us finish these works and build the new Cowper Street station entrance

 Phase B - advanced highway works

 - Removed the traffic islands on all four arms of the roundabout to make sure traffic flows safely during Phase C

 Phase C - main works

 - Closed the southeastern arm of the roundabout to traffic.
 Two-way traffic is now running around the junction

 - Created dedicated cycle and pedestrian routes through the works site

 - Building the new entrance at Cowper Street and subway works

 - Structural works to prepare for construction of new main entrance